Umma: Umm al-Aqarib (Gišša)

+Tell Shmet

-The site of Tell Shmet also lies nearby, around 10 kilometers to the northwest of Umma and within visual distance of Zabala.
-It was part of the Umma province.
+The site of Tell Shmet (also Tell Schmidt and Tell Shmid) also lies nearby, around 10 kilometers to the northwest of Umma and within visual distance of Zabala.
+It is on the banks of the eastern branch of the Euphrates river just above the canal leading to Zabala.
+It was part of the Umma province in the Ur III period.
 The site measures 990 by 720 meters (712,800 square meters).
 The main Sargonic and Ur III remains of the site were destroyed by a Ministry of Agriculture program to plant trees so as to prevent sand dunes.
 In response to looting which began in 1994 the Iraqi State Board of Antiquities and Heritage conducted salvage excavations in 2001 and 2002 under Mohammad Sabri Abdulraheem.
 All of the paper records of the excavation were lost in looting of residential areas after the 2003 war.
 Plano-convex bricks and a residential area of the Early Dynastic III and Akkadian periods were uncovered.
 Finds included 67 clay cuneiform tablets, dozens of cylinder seals, and a number of stone and metal objects.
 The tablets mostly date ED III with the latest being Ur III.
 The tablets support the proposal that the ancient name of the site was Ki.anki.
 They mention the names of the gods Ninazu and Dumuzi-Maru.
-Only some of the tablets have been published.
+Only six of the tablets have been published.
+Uruk period clay cone mosaics have also been found at the site.

+Previous textual analysis had indicated that KI.AN was very near to Zabala.
+During the reign of Rimush, second ruler of the Akkadian Empire, KI.AN, under its governor Lugal-KA, joined a regional revolt and was defeated.
+In the Ur III period KI.AN had an ensi (governor).
+In that period it is known to have had a temple to the deified ruler Shulgi (called "e-dSulgi-ra") as well as temples to the gods Šara, Ninurra, Amarsuena, Geštinanna, Dumuzi, Gula, Ninlagaša, and Nine'e.

 Looting

-During the 2003 invasion of Iraq, after Coalition bombing began, looters descended upon the site which is now pockmarked with hundreds of ditches and pits.
+During the 2003 invasion of Iraq, looters descended upon the sites of Tell Jokha and Tell Umm al-Aqarib which are now pockmarked with hundreds of ditches and pits.
 The prospects for future official excavation and research were seriously compromised in the process.
 In 2011, Global Heritage Network, which monitors threats to cultural heritage sites in developing nations, released aerial images comparing Umma in 2003 and 2010, showing a landscape devastated by looters' trenches during that time—approximately 1.12 square km in total.
-Additional images relevant to the situation at Umm al-Aqarib are included in Tucker's article on the destruction of Iraq's archaeological heritage.

-Rulers of Umma

-Aga of Kish (26th century BC), king of Kish, probably took over Umma, and consequently Zabala, which was dependant of it in the Early Dynastic Period.
+Confiscated Umma area cuneiform tablets continue to make their way to the Museum of Iraq, including a group of 1500 in 2009.